uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/how-to-package-crystal-software-in-opensuse.md

 ### Building and Installing the package {#building-and-installing-the-package}

-The following sections section should be easy here since `make` as build dependency has convenient macros such as `%make_build` and `%make_install`.
+The following sections should be easy here since `make` as build dependency has convenient macros such as `%make_build` and `%make_install`.

 ````txt
 Name: blahaj